Chihuahua Puppy Essentials

 Your little dog will need a harness, collar, and leash.

 A collar should not be very wide or heavy.
 3/8″ wide is good for a puppy.
 It should be adjustable so it can be let out as your puppy grows.
 If you measure the puppy’s neck, it is best to do so while the puppy is standing up.
+A breakaway collar is a good idea so it won’t get caught up on something.

 The collar should also fit snugly without being too tight.
 When you place a flat collar on your puppy’s neck, you should be able to fit at least two fingers between their neck and the collar.
 This will tell you it is a safe and comfortable fit for your new puppy.